Sheriff: Gunman appeared to target some victims at rail yard - WTMJ

 But in court documents filed in 2009, an ex-girlfriend described him as volatile and violent, with major mood swings because of bipolar disorder that became worse when he drank heavily.

-The Associated Press generally does not name people who say they have been sexually assaulted.
+The AP generally does not name people who say they have been sexually assaulted.

 Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database Transparent California, first as a mechanic from 2012 to 2014, then maintaining substations.